 - Quotations/extracts – These must be an exact reproduction of the original in both spelling and punctuation, even if this conflicts with the style of the rest of your typescript.
 Use single quotation marks.
 Always acknowledge the source of your quotations (see copyright and permission below).
 If the original quotation is in a foreign language, please provide the English translation.

 - Footnotes and Referencing

 Please use footnotes, not endnotes.
 Urbanities’ preferred style of referencing is the Harvard style (or author-date system).
 The Harvard style provides the author’s or editor’s last name and the year of publication in parentheses in the text, for example (Leach 1961) or (Douglas ed.
 1973).

 - For quotations, please include page numbers; separate the page from the year with a colon, for example (Leach 1961: 54-56).

-- References to works by many authors should be separated by a semi-colon, for example (See Bulmer 1967; Douglas 1973).
+- References to works by many authors should be separated by a comma, for example (Bulmer 1967, Douglas 1973).

 - When there are references by two or more authors with the same surname, use their initials to avoid confusion.

 - When a work is published by an organization rather than an author, place the organization’s name in the author’s place.

 - When a work is yet to be published, use forthcoming, rather than in press.